 Best Capture Cards on a Budget

-Maybe you are still unsure about the whole “streaming” thing and don’t want to go all in on capture card just yet.
-Fret not, there are actually several high-quality budget options you can go with to get you started.
-Obviously there are going to be major trade-offs when you go with a budget option - usually subpar software or streaming.
+Maybe you are still unsure about the whole "streaming" thing and don't want to go all-in on capture card just yet.
+Fret not, and there are several high-quality budget options you can go with to get you started.
+Of course, there will be major trade-offs when you go with a budget option - usually subpar software or streaming.
 Nonetheless, we find these cards are the best for any prospective console video game streamer.
 The following devices are compatible with Xbox, Playstation and Wii U.

 1) Hauppauge HD PVR Rocket

 - Portable, small enough to carry in your pocket, with built-in microphone mixer...

 - Record your gameplay in HD from Xbox, PlayStation consoles and PC gaming...

 - NOTE: (Blu-ray burner software not included) Kindly refer the Instructions...

 The card's best features are high-quality video capture at 1080p30 and the fact that it is a stand-alone device.
 You do not need a computer to capture the footage - just a flash drive that connects to the system's USB port.
 Another important feature is that it is pocket-sized, allowing for lots of portability, so if your gaming station or place of recording is apt for constant movement, this video capture will be optimal for you.
 You should be able to start recording game footage, uploading it to your computer and then to Youtube not long after getting the device.